jwmccarthy/jwmccarthy.github.io/_posts/2024-07-24-intro-to-gumbo.md

 ### Advantage Estimation

-This is just a quick note about something I think is cool.
+This section started small but lead me to an improvement that I'll be implementing in my framework.

 Generalized Advantage Estimation (GAE) is commonly used in policy-gradient methods to estimate the advantages with lower variance.
 The form of the GAE estimate is

 $$\hat{A}_t^{GAE(\gamma, \lambda)} = \sum_{l=0}^{\infty}(\gamma\lambda)^l \delta_{t+l}^V$$